 Body contouring or skin removal surgery includes a wide range of standard procedures that can be done alone or in combination.
 Each of these procedures improves specific body areas by removing excess sagging skin and tightening or lifting tissues to create a more smooth, aesthetic, and youthful appearance.
-The best results may also involve strategically increasing volume in areas where the body appears deflated by using implants or fat (such as in the breasts or buttocks).
+The best results may also involve strategically increasing volume in areas where the body appears deflated by using implants or fat.
 Examples include:

 In addition to these standard procedures, there are also more specialized procedures designed specifically to help people after a more significant amount of weight loss.
 After massive or extreme weight loss (more than 100lbs), individuals can have patterns of skin excess that develop around the circumference of the body and across several dimensions.
 Large incisions may be required in these situations to adequately remove all of the excess skin in relevant areas of the body.

 The surgical procedures described below are the more specialized ones designed to specifically address the unique body contouring needs of people after massive weight loss.

 Upper body lifts can include a combination of techniques to remove excess skin on the arms, back, and breasts or chest area.
 The unique problem area that is targeted with this approach is the skin excess along the sides of the chest, extending onto the back.
 Upper body lifts can include:

 - Back lift – liposuction and skin removal of rolls of tissue on the upper back and sides of the chest